Observability (Prometheus, Grafana, Loki, Tempo)

 - TLS and domain settings

-- Any required secrets (OIDC client secret, etc.)
+- Any required secrets (OIDC client secret, Teams webhook, etc.)

 GitOps deployment (Argo CD)